No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

-“We wanted our kids to play without fear,” Georgia coach Kirby Smart said.
+“We wanted our kids to play without fear,” Smart said.
 “All year I told them, I said, ‘We ain’t getting hunted guys, we’re doing the hunting, and hunting season’s almost over.
 We’ve only got one more chance to hunt,’ and we hunted tonight.”

 TCU (13-2), the first Cinderella team of the playoff era, never had a chance against the Georgia juggernaut.
 Unlike Michigan in the Fiesta Bowl semifinal, the Bulldogs would not succumb to the Hypnotoads’ spell.

-Georgia turned in one of the all-time beatdowns in a game that decided a national title, reminiscent of Nebraska running over Florida by 38 in the 1996 Fiesta Bowl, USC’s 36-point rout of Oklahoma in the 2005 Orange Bowl and Alabama’s 28-point BCS championship blowout over Notre Dame in 2013.
+Georgia turned in one of the all-time beatdowns in a big game, reminiscent of Nebraska running over Florida by 38 in the 1996 Fiesta Bowl, USC’s 36-point rout of Oklahoma in the 2005 Orange Bowl and Alabama’s 28-point BCS blowout over Notre Dame in 2013.

 But this was worse.